smfm-project/deforest/docs/source/worked_example_1.rst

 Training of the classifier is performed in two steps.
 1) Extracting data from a series of training pixels of stable forest and nonforest, 2) Calibrating a classifier to separate the spectral characteristics of forest from those of nonforest.

+.. note:: Both extraction and calibration steps *may* be skipped for the case of tiles ``36KWC`` and ``36KWD``, as ``deforest`` is provided with a default classifier trained at this location.
+For all other locations, it's strongly recommended that these steps are followed.

 Extracting training data
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The first step to using the ``deforest`` algorithm is to extract training data.
-We perform this task with the ``deforest extract.py`` tool.
+This task is performed with the ``deforest extract.py`` tool.

 There are two options for specification of locations to extract training data, either using a shapefile or a raster image.
-In each case we need to specify the attributes of a 'forest' and a 'nonforest' pixel, and these should be associated with locations of stable forest/nonforest.
+In each case we need to specify the attributes of a 'forest' and a 'nonforest' pixel, and these should be associated with locations of stable forest/nonforest that do not change class over the monitoring period.

 For ease, here we'll use a pre-existing land cover map to train our classifier (download on registration `here <http://2016africalandcover20m.esrin.esa.int/>`_).
-This map covers Africa at 20 m resolution, with numbered land cover classes with meaning:
+This map covers Africa at 20 m resolution for the year 2016, and here we'll make the assumption that these classes are accurate and do not change between 2016 - 2019.
+This map has numbered land cover classes with meaning:

 +-----------------------------------------+-------+
 | Land cover                              | Value |